 A history of artists spanning millennia have attempted to capture humanity and transcendence through still-life images, but the abstract expressionists begged to break the trend.
 Their approach asked and still asks: how can human emotion, experiences, and spirituality be reduced to the smallest common denominator?
 The anguish, the melancholy, the ecstasy of life… How can strokes of pigment be assembled in a way that transforms a blank canvas into another universe the viewer could step into?
-It was through this stripping away of recognizable figures that the expressionists hit their stride.
-With bold brush strokes, they exaggerated the medium of painting itself to create something extraordinary—minimalist means producing maximalist results.
+It was through this stripping away of recognizable figures that the expressionists found their stride.
+With bold brush strokes, they exaggerated the medium of painting itself to create something extraordinary—minimalist means with maximalist results.
 And without a single human form replicated onto canvas.

 What was so astonishing about the Rothko Retrospective was experiencing the evolution of Rothko’s work between 1937 and 1970.
 His roots in cubism and surrealism eventually disintegrated into “multiforms”, unrecognizable assortments of color blots which blossomed in Rothko’s 1940s work.
 By the 1950s Rothko’s paintings had become irreversibly potent with both clarity and magnitude.
 His signature style is as revelatory and intriguing now as it was then.

 61 pictures—most of them mammoths.
 It’s difficult to describe such an excessive experience with Rothko.
 It’s the closest I’ve come to a theatrical event while encountering visual art.
 Right when you step into a paintings gaze, you are simply there—present with another organism.
 You watch it.
 It watches you.
-Omnipresent, it confronts you yet comforts you, not too unlike the Christian conscience.
+Omnipresent, it confronts you yet comforts you.
 It battles you while its color fields battle itself, suggesting some kind (or perhaps all kinds of) human duality.
 What makes Rothko’s works so effective is that these archaic images would have similarly condescending effects on a human regardless of place or era.
 The paintings reach us somewhere deep down that we’re not usually unlocking.
 Like the black monolith in 2001: A Space Odyssey, citizens of both the primal and the present experience the mystery of life and death.

 A first glance at a Rothko on Google images will prove to be disappointing.
 Like theatre, his work is meant to be experienced in person.
 Their true size prove an iPhone viewing to be a fool's errand, but stare into a real Rothko for a minute or two and the layers emerge.
 Brush strokes and various hues gradually glow through one another (the more patient you are).
 To Rothko's credibility as a painter, the peaceful pictures are not without technical mastery.